oracle-livelabs/adb/shared/adb-mcp-server/configure-oci-ai-agents/configure-oci-agent.md

 ### Prerequisites

 This lab assumes you have:
-* Completed all previous labs
+* Completed lab 1 - lab 3
 * An Oracle Cloud account with permissions to create Generative AI Agents, Compute instances, VCN resources, and API keys
 * Access to an Autonomous AI Database instance with an MCP endpoint
 * Database credentials for generating the MCP bearer token